 - Submit a writing sample of work in English that is 15-30 pages in length and demonstrates graduate-level writing competence

 - Submit a ten-page paper/essay based on three assigned books

 - Show evidence of personal maturity as communicated through three references, including one academic reference and one pastoral/ministry reference

-- If English is not the student’s first language, or if the applicant has not complete an English-based master’s program, submit either an official Test of English as a Foreign Language (TOEFL) score of at least 600 (paper), or 250 (computer), or 100 (internet) taken within the past two years, or the International English Language Testing System (IELTS), Academic Format, with a minimum score of 7.0, taken within the past two years.
+- If English is not the applicant’s first language, or if the applicant has not complete an English-based master’s program, submit either an official Test of English as a Foreign Language (TOEFL) score of at least 600 (paper), or 250 (computer), or 100 (internet) taken within the past two years, or the International English Language Testing System (IELTS), Academic Format, with a minimum score of 7.0, taken within the past two years.